MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/2_analytics-overview.md

 * [Analytics Topics](../media/Analytics%20Topics.pdf)

 ## In-built analytics report available to administrators

 To provide a rich out of the box experience to an admin, Microsoft Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels:

-1. [**Overall Summary**](./in-built-reports/2_overall-summary) - Provides a high-level picture of learner enrolments and course completion
+1. [**Overall Summary**](./in-built-reports/2_overall-summary) - Provides a high-level picture of learner enrollments and course completion

 2. [**Category Analytics**](./in-built-reports/3_category-view-report) - Allows an admin to track the progress of various courses in a category